 What are the Four Assumptions Made in a T-Test?

-The four assumptions made in a t-test are that the data is normally distributed, homoscedastic, independent, and randomly sampled.
-This means that the data should be distributed in a bell curve-like shape, have equal variance across groups, be independent of one another, and be randomly selected from the population.
-These assumptions must be tested and met in order for the results of the t-test to be reliable and valid.
+In essence, these assumptions stipulate that the data should be distributed in a bell-curve shape, possess roughly equal variation between the groups being compared, consist of observations that do not influence each other, and accurately represent the underlying population from which they were drawn.
+These assumptions must be rigorously tested and met in order for the results of the t-test to be reliable and valid.

-4. Random Sampling: Both samples were obtained using a random sampling method.
+4. Random Sampling: Both samples must be derived from the broader population using a robust random sampling technique.

 How to Check this Assumption